Évaluer les actifs intangibles lors d'une acquisition d'entreprise

 Legal due diligence

-Steps for Valuing Intangible Assets
+Steps to Evaluate Intangible Assets

 Identification of intangible assets

-Asset Audit
+Asset audit

 Conduct a comprehensive audit of intangible assets to ensure they are properly documented and protected by appropriate legal rights.